What is Foot-and-Mouth Disease (FMD)?

 An outbreak of a highly contagious animal disease such as FMD is likely to cause great anxiety in the community - especially among livestock owners near the infected property or properties.
 The UK outbreak in 2001 showed that rumours and ill-advised theories about the disease can spread quickly and can make a difficult situation much, much worse.

-Please understand that our knowledge about the nature and spread of a particular FMD outbreak is likely to change rapidly in the first few days.
+Please understand that knowledge about the nature and spread of a particular FMD outbreak is likely to change rapidly in the first few days.
 There is every chance that further outbreaks may be diagnosed elsewhere around the State.
 If this happens, information about the restrictions on livestock movements and advice on other biosecurity measures may change rapidly during the first few days of an outbreak.
 Please check the National Pest and Disease Outbreaks website regularly or listen to your local radio news, ABC Country Hour, etc. to ensure you have the latest information on the outbreak and what restrictions are in place.

 6. Abide by all movement restrictions.